hiuuuuuuuu/PYTHON/README.md

 - Explore the data set
 - Find out the number of rows and columns
 - Identify the data types of each column

+## 2. Data Wrangling
+- Identify Duplicate values in the dataset
+- Remove Duplicate values from the dataset
+- Identify missing values in the dataset
+- Impute the missing values in the dataset
+- Normalize data in the dataset